Phil Bentley

 Phillip Keague Bentley (born 14 January 1959) is a British businessman.
 He is the chief executive officer (CEO) of Mitie, and formerly the CEO of Cable & Wireless Communications. and the managing director of British Gas, the British retail arm of the energy company Centrica.

-Early and personal life
+Early life

 Bentley was brought up in Bradford, and attended Woodhouse Grove School in Apperley Bridge.
 He holds a master's degree from Pembroke College, Oxford and an MBA from INSEAD.
 He is also a fellow of the Chartered Institute of Management Accountants.